Is Sodium Bicarbonate And Baking Soda The Same

 Scientific Foundations

 The chemical properties of sodium bicarbonate are what make it so useful.
-When heated or when it comes into contact with an acid, it undergoes a chemical reaction that releases carbon dioxide (CO2).
+But when heated or when it comes into contact with an acid, it undergoes a chemical reaction that releases carbon dioxide (CO2).
 This release of carbon dioxide is what causes baked goods to rise, creating a light and airy texture.
-The reaction can be summarized as follows:

 2 NaHCO3Na2CO3 + H2O + CO2